 What is this Madness?

-This tour currently runs two Sunday afternoons a month.
+This tour runs most Friday and Saturday evenings.
 The tour is approximately four hours long.
-Book your tickets using the fancy “book now” button near the top of the page.
+Book your tickets using the fancy calendar widget near the top of the page.

 Frequently Asked Questions: